Shubhambawner/Graph/contributing.md

 under phase 1, we just want all graph based algorithms gathered under one hood(graphcpp folder), to be taken forward.

 ** only fully optimised code is expected and accepted.

+** you are wecome to explore the repo, find bugs/enhancements and create issues. appropriate issues will be taken forward.
+Do not spam the repo with unwanted typo correction issues.